 Additionally, we completed a private placement financing on February 12, 2007 and issued 1,900,000 units at a price of \$0.25 per unit for total proceeds of \$475,000.
 Each unit is comprised of one common share and one non-transferable common share purchase warrant.
 Each common share purchase warrant entitles the holder to acquire an additional common share for a period of five years.
 The warrants are exercisable at a price of \$0.25 per share during the first two years, \$0.50 per share during the third year, \$0.75 per share during the fourth year, and \$1.00 per share during the fifth year.
-On June 8, 2007 we completed a \$70,000 private placement financing by issuing 280,000 units at a price of \$0.25 per unit is comprised of one common share and one non-transferable common share for a period of five years.
-Each unit is comprised of one common share and one non-transferable common share for a period of \$0.25 per unit.
-Each unit is comprised of one common share and one non-transferable common share for a period of \$0.25 per unit.
-Each unit is comprised of one common share and one non-transferable common share for a period of five years.
-So,50 per share during the first two years, \$0.50 per share during the third year, \$0.75 per share during the first warrant entitles the holder to acquire an additional common share for a period of five years.
-The warrants are exercisable at a price of \$0.25 per share during the first two years, \$0.50 per share during the third year, \$0.75 per share during the forth year, and \$1.00 per share during the first ware received prior to December 31, 2006.
+On June 8, 2007 we completed a \$70,000 private placement financing by issuing 280,000 units at a price of \$0.25 per unit.
+Each unit is comprised of one common share and one non-transferable common share purchase warrant.
+Each common share entitles the holder to acquire an additional common share for a period of five years.
+The warrants are exercisable at a price of \$0.25 per unit.

+during the first two years, \$0.50 per share during the third year, \$0.75 per share during the fourth year, and \$1.00 per share during the fifth year.
+Subscriptions for the \$70,000 private placement financing were received prior to December 31, 2006.

 On July 31, 2007 we completed a \$100,000 unsecured promissory note financing which was revised to \$125,000 on August 31, 2007.
 In addition, the holder of the notes was granted non-transferable and registerable common stock purchase warrants entitling the holder to purchase an additional 125,000 shares of our common stock for a period of one year from the date of issuance at an exercise price of \$0.30 per share.
 The promissory note matured on September 28, 2007 and bears interest at 12% per annum.
 At December 31, 2007 interest of \$6,625 was accrued on the promissory note.
 As of the date of this report no payment was made on the principal or the interest.
 On December 18, 2007 we signed an agreement to extend the terms of the 2007 Promissory Notes through February 28, 2008.
-As consideration for the extension, we agreed to issue to the Lender, as fully paid and non-assessable, 400,000 non-transferable and registerable share purchase warrants to acquire an equivalent number of common shares of the Company, at an exercise price of \$0.25 per share and for an exercise period of up to three years from the issuance date.
+As consideration for the extension, we agreed to issue to the Lender, as fully paid and non-assessable, 400,000 non-transferable and registerable share purchase warrants to acquire an equivalent number of c ommon shares of the Company, at an exercise price of \$0.25 per share and for an exercise period of up to three years from the issuance date.